Train Accident Lawyers

 First, determine whether the attorneys you are considering focus their practice on handling train accident cases, and whether they have a record of successfully litigating these type cases.
 Many attorneys claim to have this expertise, but in fact try to settle claims quickly and do not want to go to trial.
 The railroad companies and insurance companies generally know who these lawyers are and will often offer less than the fair settlement value.

-In 1980 our law firm received an $18 million jury verdict in a train derailment case, which at the time was the largest compensatory jury verdict in U.S. history.
-Since then we have continued to successfully handle numerous railroad accident cases, including having served as one of the few court appointed counsel to head up the federal litigation against AmTrak arising out of the “Sunset Limited” train crash which resulted in 47 deaths and 103 injured.
+In 1980 our law firm received an $18 million jury verdict in a train derailment case, which at the time was the largest personal injury jury verdict in U.S. history.
+Since then we have continued to successfully handle numerous railroad accident cases, including having served as one of the few judge appointed law firms to head up the federal litigation against AmTrak arising out of the “Sunset Limited” train crash which resulted in 47 deaths and 103 injured.

 How Do I Pay for a Train Accident Lawyer

 The fee we charge ranges from 20% to 40% depending upon the amount we recover for you.
-This fee should be virtually identical to what other lawyers are charging, especially in Florida, as the amount is controlled by The Florida Bar.
-This is true whether your lawyer has never handled a personal injury case or whether it has been the focus of their practice for more than 60 years, as with our law firm.
 For a detailed discussion on fees and costs, click Fees & Costs.

-When hiring a law firm to handle your personal injury case, it's important to take your time and research them.
+When hiring a law firm to handle your train accident case, it's important to take your time and research them.
 Study their web sites for credentials, expertise, commitment, resources, success rate and fees.
 Meet with several firms.
 Ask a lot of questions, and determine who you feel most comfortable trusting.

-Will Levin Papantonio Accept My Train Accident Claim
+Will Levin Papantonio Rafferty Accept a Train Accident Case in Pensacola

-We review and accept train accident cases of every type and size.
+We review and accept train accident cases of every type and size, whether in Pensacola or throughout the United States.
 No case is too big or too small.
 The issue is whether your case is recognized as valid under the law, and whether your likely recovery justifies the amount of time, effort and scrutiny you will be subjected to during the process of pursuing your case.

 The one thing we can assure you is that we will take your call, provide you an absolutely free consult, discuss with you the facts and issues of your case, and honestly and straightforward tell you whether we can help you.
 If not, we will try to get you to someone who can.
 We also will tell you exactly what will be involved in pursuing your case, how long it will take to resolve, and the likely amount you will receive.